mkallango/playwright-js/README.md

 ### Configure project

-To configure the project run the following command:
+* To configure the project run the following command:
 ```sh
 npm install
 ```

+* To configure which browser to run, modify the property config.projects at file **_playwright.config.js_**.

 -----